exoplatform/developer.exoplatform.org/docs/scm/git-startup-guide.md

 We recommend also :

 * to configure git to activate use colors if you terminal supports it :
 {% highlight sh %}
 $ git config color.ui true
 {% endhighlight %}

 * to configure git to push only the current branch by default to avoid to send to the server some changes in others branches you weren't ready to share
 {% highlight sh %}
 $ git config --global push.default current
 {% endhighlight %}

+* to setup line endings preferences for Unix/Mac users
+{% highlight sh %}
+$ git config --global core.autocrlf input
+$ git config --global core.safecrlf true
+{% endhighlight %}

+* to setup line endings preferences for Windows users
+{% highlight sh %}
+$ git config --global core.autocrlf true
+$ git config --global core.safecrlf true
+{% endhighlight %}

+* to reduce the number of files to consider when performing rename detection during a merge.
+The merge is working pretty well on small repositories (with move and rename of files).
+But it's not working on large repositories as the detection of file renaming is O(n²), so we need to update some threshold (more explanations are available in this post : [http://blogs.atlassian.com/2011/10/confluence_git_rename_merge_oh_my/](http://blogs.atlassian.com/2011/10/confluence_git_rename_merge_oh_my/)) :

+{% highlight sh %}
+    git config --global merge.renameLimit 10000
+{% endhighlight %}

 * to configure git to add some command aliases to easily call them with `git <ALIAS_NAME>`.